kgarner7/cider-music-listenbrainz-plugin/README.md

 For type-checking, you should also run `yarn type-check:watch`.

 ## Language
-I have reused as much of Cider's built-in translation as possible, but there are some parts that I have added that are ony in English (and some of the services return data in English).
+I have reused as much of Cider's built-in translation as possible, but there are some parts that I have added that are only in English (and some of the services return data in English).